InnerPeace-Wu/CapsNet-tensorflow/README.md

 ## Dependencies

 * Codes are tested on `tensorflow 1.3`, and `python 2.7`.
 But it should be compatible with `python 3.x`
-* Other dependencies as follows, install it by running `pip install -r requirements.txt` in `ROOT` directory.
+* Other dependencies as follows,

 ```
 numpy>=1.7.1